virtual-labs/exp-dev-reference/best-practices/README.md

   + Make code maintenance easier

 ### HTML Coding Standards
-   1. All documents must be using the HTML5 doctype and the
-      <html> element should have a "lang" attribute.
-The
-      <head> should also at a minimum include "viewport" and
-      "charset" meta tags.
+   1. Use the the HTML5 doctype in all documents and make sure that the <html> element has a  "lang" attribute.
+Make sure that the <head> at a minimum includes "viewport" and "charset" meta tags.
-   2. All HTML documents must use two spaces for indentation and there should be no trailing whitespace.
-HTML5 syntax must be used and all attributes must use double quotes around attributes.
+   2. Use two spaces for indentation in all HTML documents and ensure that there are no trailing whitespace.
+Use HTML5 syntax and use double quotes around attributes.
    3. Document the structure properly
    4. Indent nested elements properly
    5. Use double quotes for attributes